-DUSON merit scholarships are awarded to one student per program cohort (Fall 2021: 1-ABSN, 1-MSN, 1-NAP-DNP, 1-Post-Master's DNP; Spring 2022: 1-ABSN, 1-MSN, 1-Post-Master's DNP).
+DUSON merit scholarships are awarded to one student per program cohort (Fall 2022: 1-ABSN, 1-MSN, 1-NAP-DNP, 1-Post-Master's DNP; Spring 2023: 1-ABSN, 1-MSN, 1-Post-Master's DNP).
 Each scholarship is awarded for a fixed amount and number of semesters, and the total amount is equal to approximately 50% of the program's tuition.
-Students apply by submitting an essay through the admissions application by the priority admissions deadline (October 1, 2020 for fall 2021 Nurse anesthesia, December 1, 2020 for all other fall 2021 admit term programs, May 1, 2021 for all spring 2022 admit term).
-The admissions committee from each program reviews the essays and determines the methodology for selecting the merit scholarship recipient.
-The Admissions office communicates that decision to all scholarship applicants through the admissions application portal.
+Students are selected as part of the admissions application process.
+The Admissions office communicates the merit scholarship through the admissions application portal.